cs481-ekh/f22-kneed-for-speed/README.md

 They can be turned by clicking and dragging to rotate them, by clicking or holding the '+' and '-' buttons below them, or by manually entering a value in their indicated range in the number input area below them.
-Future work on the project could allow these values to update the heat map in real time for the user to show them just how changes to these parameters could change where or how much pressure is being applied to different parts of the knee.
+Future work on the project could allow these values to update the heat map in real time for the user to show them how changes to these parameters could change where or how much pressure is being applied to different parts of the knee.

 ## Visit the App